getodk/docs/odk2-src/tables-sample-app-install.rst

 Learn More
 ---------------

-For instructions on installing your own Tables application to a device, view the :ref:`app-designer-common-tasks-move-to-device` guide.
+For instructions on installing your own Tables application to a device, view the :ref:`build-app-move-to-device` guide.